I receive a lot of spam emails through all of the different email accounts I have.

 However, if you look at the picture below, you can see that the link in the email goes to a sketchy redirected website, not the actual Paypal site…

 If you click their link, it will include a fake login.
 And when you type in your email address & password and send it, your login info goes to the phishing scammers instead of logging into your Paypal account.

-I hope this info is helpful and please share it on Facebook, Twitter and Google+ if you think it might help others that sell online.
+I hope this info is helpful and please share it on Facebook and Twitter if you think it might help others that sell online on craigslist.